November 5, 1911

 Rogers had grown up playing mandolin and calling square dances.
 When his sister encouraged him to appear on a local radio program that featured amateurs, he reluctantly gave it a try.
-A few days later he was asked to join a country music band called the Rocky Mountaineers, as a singer and guitarist.
-Before long he convinced them to add another vocalist so they could harmonize together.
+A few days later, he was invited to join a country music band called the Rocky Mountaineers, as a singer and guitarist.
+Before long, Rogers convinced them to add another vocalist so they could harmonize together.
 Bob Nolan was hired, and when he left the group, Tim Spencer replaced him.
 Over the course of the next two years, Rogers sang with a variety of country music groups, each of which was less successful than the one before.
-Finally, late in the summer of 1933, he decided to give it one more try by forming a group consisting of himself, Bob Nolan, and Tim Spencer.
-The Pioneer Trio, as they originally called themselves, worked on their harmonies while Nolan and Spencer began writing the songs that would become the heart of their repertoire.
+Finally, late in the summer of 1933, he decided to form a group consisting of himself, Bob Nolan, and Tim Spencer.
+The Pioneer Trio, as they originally called themselves, worked on their harmonies while Nolan and Spencer began writing songs that would become the heart of their repertoire.

-Los Angeles radio station KFWB hired the group and a few months later gave them their own program.
+Los Angeles radio station KFWB hired the trio and, a few months later, gave the group its own program.
 The Pioneers’ unique harmony and their fine original songs—such as “Cool Water” and “Tumbling Tumbleweeds”—led to a series of radio transcriptions, a Decca record contact, and film appearances in westerns, including two with Gene Autry.
-In October 1937 Rogers heard that Republic Pictures was auditioning for a new singing cowboy.
+In October 1937, Rogers heard that Republic Pictures was auditioning for a new singing cowboy.
 Although he didn’t have an appointment, he managed to get into the studio and gain an audition.
 His screen test led to a contact and a change of name to Roy Rogers.

 When Gene Autry walked out on his contract, Rogers was given the starring role in Under Western Stars, which had been scheduled to be Autry’s next film.
-The tremendous success of Rogers’s first film marked the emergence of a new star.
-By 1943 Rogers was the top western star at the box office.
-He retained this rank until he made the transition into television early in the 1950s.
-He also maintained a heavy schedule of personal appearances, most of them featuring his beloved horse, Trigger, who received near-equal billing.
+The tremendous success of Rogers’s first film, which was released in 1938, marked the emergence of a new star.
+By 1943, Rogers was the top western star at the box office.
+He retained this rank until he made the transition into television in the early 1950s.
+He also maintained a busy schedule of personal appearances, most of them featuring his beloved horse, Trigger, who received near-equal billing.

-In 1944 Dale Evans was cast as Rogers’s leading lady in Cowboy and the Señorita.
-The chemistry between them was apparent both to audiences and to the studio.
-Over the next five years Evans was featured in Rogers’s next nineteen films.
-A little more than a year after the death of his first wife, Rogers and Evans married, on New Year’s Eve 1947.
-A few years later the couple began their NBC network television series, which quickly became a favorite with Sunday night family viewers.
+In 1944, Dale Evans was cast as Rogers’s leading lady in The Cowboy and the Señorita.
+The chemistry between them was apparent to both audiences and the studio.
+Over the next five years, Evans was featured in Rogers’s next nineteen films.
+A little more than a year after the death of his first wife, Rogers and Evans married, on New Year’s Eve, 1947.
+A few years later, the couple launched their NBC network television series, which quickly became a favorite with Sunday night family viewers.